pauladiniz/pauladiniz/README.md

 ### Front end developer based in São Paulo.
-Passionate about coding, solving and learning!
-(Such a cliche, I know!)
+I don't hate any JS framework.

 <!--
 **pauladiniz/pauladiniz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.